Accessibility at UW-Parkside

 Training and Just-In-Time Resources

-Follow the link below to self-enroll in your course of choice.
+Online Digital Accessibility 101 Courses are comprehensive courses that cover all aspects of digital accessibility.
+Based on resources from the Universities of Wisconsin, the three versions of this course are designed to meet the needs of different university employees based on their role.
+Use the links below to self-enroll in the course of your choice.
 There is significant overlap between the three courses so it is recommended to choose the version that best fits your needs.

 Digital Accessibility 101: Instructional Staff